ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

 | Dimensions | 35x40x35mm | Default 3D printed Case |
 | Weather resistance | [IP42](https://en.wikipedia.org/wiki/IP_Code) | External connectors fully occupied |

 The TFSLOT uses the [TFASPDIMU02 electronics](https://github.com/ThunderFly-aerospace/TFASPDIMU02) which has many more options for how can be used, please look at its documentation for more details and parameters.
+In cases where you need a lightweight Pitot Tube the [TFPITOT01](../avionics/TFPITOT01/) could be the better option.

 ## Connection to the Pixhawk-based autopilots